dapr/quickstarts/jobs/go/http/README.md

 This quickstart includes two apps:

 - `job-scheduler.go`, responsible for scheduling, retrieving and deleting jobs.
-- `job-service`, responsible for handling the scheduled jobs.
+- `job-service.go`, responsible for handling the scheduled jobs.

 ## Run the app with the template file